The employment landscape is changing rapidly in Australia.

-So while many of us have no problem changing employers, we often tend to remain in the same (or very similar) occupations.
+So while many of us change employers, we often tend to remain in the same (or very similar) occupations.

 The Business Of One

-One of the most popular post-millennium career changes is the move into self-employment as a small business owner, and this trend is growing in developed economies at a steady rate.
+One of the most popular post-millennium career changes is the move into self-employment as a small business owner.
+This trend is growing in developed economies at a steady rate.

-A US study showed independent workers (those who work for themselves but don’t employ others) jumped to 17 million in 2011-12 – an increase of one million in one year.
+A US study showed independent workers (those who work for themselves) jumped to 17 million in 2011-12.
+Which was an increase of one million in one year.

-These independent workers represent 11 per cent of the total civilian workforce in the US (Australia sits at around 10 per cent).
+These independent workers represent 11% of the total civilian workforce in the US (Australia sits at around 10%).
 And if you add in the number of self-employed employers, Australia comes in at just under 20 per cent of the entire workforce and the US at well over 20 percent.

 For many, self-employment is all about having more financial control and increased work satisfaction.
 The same US survey showed that 86 per cent of self-employed people were satisfied with their current work – a much higher satisfaction rate than traditional employees.

-Also interesting is that the gender mix for the solo self-employed is split almost equally between men and women, and only 12 per cent of independent (solo) workers want to hire others and grow their business by becoming an employer.
+The gender mix for the solo self-employed is split almost equally between men and women.
+12 per cent of independent (solo) workers want to hire others and grow their business by becoming an employer.